Webinar | What I Wish I'd Known: Turning Setbacks Into Credentialing Systems That Work

 Brian Williams, MHA, MBA

-With President Donald Trump’s return to office, I anticipate that more power will be given to states and we’ll see a reduction in federal oversight and regulatory burdens.
-The aim is to ultimately reduce bureaucratic inefficiencies and promote localized innovation.
+I anticipated changes with President Donald Trump’s return to office, and we’ve certainly seen that.
+There’s been a move to reduce federal oversight and regulatory burdens, with a goal of ultimately eliminating bureaucratic inefficiencies.
 While it can be beneficial for states to have more power, this approach also creates a more fragmented regulatory landscape, making meeting compliance standards state-by-state more challenging.
-At MedTrainer, we’ve already seen an uptick in interest as healthcare organizations look for ways to reduce the complexity.

-In this article, I’ll share a high-level view of what you need to know, but remember that until laws are officially passed, there are currently more predictions rather than facts regarding upcoming healthcare regulatory changes.
+In this article, I’ll share a high-level view of what you need to know, but remember that until laws are officially passed, there are currently as many predictions as facts regarding upcoming healthcare regulatory changes.

 One thing is for certain: there will be changes, particularly regarding federal oversight.